Skip to main content

 However, what if you run into a situation where you would like recipes to behave differently?
 Your first instinct might be that you need to copy the existing recipe and modify it to meet your needs.

-Fortunately, in many cases, recipes can be easily modified or combined without needing to write any code.
+Fortunately, in many cases, recipes can be easily modified, broken apart, or combined – without needing to write any code.

 In this guide, we'll walk you through how to do this.